 Business Loan Mistakes

-Applying for business loans has many parallels to personal loans, but also a few major differences.
+Applying for small business loans has many parallels to personal loans, but also a few major differences.
 Below are some of the pitfalls to avoid when looking to secure a loan to start or grow a business.

 1)Not Understanding Credit Scores